-Education teacher resources for teachers who want to know more about the pros and cons to using mobile phone technology to help kids learn in today's classrooms.
+Education teacher resources for teachers who want to know more about the pros and cons using mobile technology to help kids learn in today's classrooms.

-Many parents are glad they can read text messages from their children while they are in school.
+Many parents are happy to read text messages from their children while they are in school.
 Kids can text their parents when they have after school activities.
 Parents will know what time to pick up their kids from school.
-Parents like to know the whereabouts of their children when they are out having fun with their friends at the mall or at other places.
+Parents like to know the whereabouts of their children when they are having their friends at the mall or at other places.

 Mobile phone text messages help kids communicate with other kids.
 Nathan Freier, Ph.D. is a professor at Rensselaer Polytechnic Institute.
-He discovered that texting, IMing and e-mailing help kids cope with the awkwardness of communication with other kids their age.
-His study findings explain, "Short text messages relieve kids of the anxiety of embarrassment while attempting to interact with others."
+He discovered that texting, iming and emailing help kids cope with the awkwardness of communication with other kids their age.
+His study findings explain, "Short text messages relive kids or the anxiety or embarrassment while attempting to interact with others."

 Kids already use mobile phones at home.
 According to industry research , 61 percent of kids worldwide use mobile phones.
 These kids are between the ages of 3 and 11.
-Around 22 percent of kids between the ages of 6 to 9 own a mobile phone supplied to them by their parents.
+Around 22 percent of kids between the ages or 6 to 9 own in mobile phone supplied to them by their parents.
 Here are some tips for teachers about mobile phone use at home ...

 Kids between the ages of 8 and 13 connect with their peers through education and technology.
 Pokemon Go is a social game for mobile phones.
 Kids can have fun interacting with other kids while playing this game.
 However, parents should talk to their kids about the hazards of the game.
 Kids should be aware of their surroundings and avoid trespassing on other people's property.
 Some parents are worried that Snapchat's new Snap Map feature poses a danger to their children.